Planning for Comprehensive EV Ready Retrofits

 The District of Saanich now provides top-up rebates, which are administered through the provincial CleanBC program:

-- An additional $100/parking stall for EV Ready Infrastructure
+- Up to $100/parking stall for EV Ready Infrastructure

 Resources and Supports for EV Ready Retrofits